FabianVegaA/sigmaF/README.md

 ### Let Statements

-This language doesn't use variables.
+This language does not use variables.
 Instead of variables, you can only declare static values.

-For daclaring a value, you must use `let` and give it a value.
+For declaring a value, you must use `let` and give it a value.
 For example:

 ``` sql
 let a = 1        -- Interger